 This is probably the most common and easy investment option for an NRI.
 This service is usually offered by both banking and non-banking agencies.
 Here you can deposit money for a fixed period of time for a higher rate of interest than any other savings accounts.

 The only drawback here being that one can only withdraw the money on its maturity.
 However, in certain circumstances, premature withdrawal is available at a penalty.

 NRI investment in India in Fixed Deposit accounts has been categorized under 3 main types.
 These are:

 Non-Resident External Account (NRE)

-These accounts are usually maintained in Indian rupees where you invest your income earned outside India.
+NRE accounts are usually maintained in Indian rupees where you invest your income earned outside India.
 Also, these accounts may be maintained in the form of savings, current, recurring or FD.
 The interest rates of these accounts vary from bank to bank and also depends upon the tenure of the deposit.
 Also, the interest earned under these accounts is non-taxable in India.

 Some of the benefits of an NRE account are: